Patience (George Michael album): Release and reception

 Patience went on sale in most of the world in late March 2004 and debuted at number one on the UK Albums Chart, and at number 2 in Australia on 22 March.
 It became one of the fastest-selling albums in the UK, selling over 275,000 copies in the first week.
 The album went on sale in the US on 18 May 2004; however, it did not contain "Patience Pt.
-2" and "Shoot the Dog".
+II" and "Shoot the Dog".
 It debuted in the US at number 29 but after TV appearances, such as The Oprah Winfrey Show, the following week, it reached its chart peak of number 12.
 As of 2006, the album had sold 381,000 in the United States.
 It has sold around four million copies worldwide.

 The first single "Freeek!" had already reached number one in Italy, Spain and Denmark in March 2002 and reached the top ten in the UK and top five in Australia.
 The album features a remixed version called "Freeek!
 '04".

 The second single, "Shoot the Dog", was released in July 2002.
-It was not released as a single in Canada or the US over sensitivity to the 11 September 2001 attacks, and was not included on the Patience album in those countries.
+It was not released as a single in Canada or the United States over sensitivity to the 11 September 2001 attacks and was not included on the Patience album in those countries.
 While it reached the top five in Spain, Italy and Denmark, it failed to reach the top ten in the UK.

 The third single from Patience, "Amazing", was released in March 2004 and went to number one in Italy and Spain, also reaching number 4 in the UK and number 6 in Australia.

 The fourth single, "Flawless (Go to the City)", was released in June 2004 and reached number 8 on the UK Singles Chart.
 It reached number one on Billboard's Hot Dance Club Songs chart.

 In November 2004, Sony released a fifth single from Patience, "Round Here".
 The single reached number 32 on the UK charts.

-"John and Elvis Are Dead", the sixth single was released in October 2005 and only sold through the Internet as a download.
+"John and Elvis Are Dead", the sixth single, was released in October 2005 and only sold through the Internet as a download.